lightbend-labs/benchdb/README.md

   \----------------------------------------------------------+--------+------+-----+------------+----------+-------/
   ```

+Secondary metrics can be used in place of the primary metric with `-metric`, (for instance, `-metric ·gc.alloc.rate.norm` shows the the per-operation allocations recorded by JMH's `-prof gc`.

 - Extractor patterns can be used to extract additional parameters from benchmark names.
 They are glob patterns with regular expression-like capture groups.
 Unnamed groups are discarded, named groups are extracted into parameters.
 For example:

   ```